 In foodservice and hospitality, wage growth outpaced inflation in 2021 and 2022, a stark contrast to most industries, which saw wages lag behind increases in the consumer price index.

-“Nominal wage growth has been decelerating,” Gould told Restaurant Dive in an interview for the six-month update to this article.
+“Nominal wage growth has been decelerating,” Gould told Restaurant Dive in an interview for a 2024 update to this article.
 Subsequent months of labor market data indicate that this is still true.

 Restaurant Dive has traced these labor trends in six graphs below, based on Bureau of Labor Statistics data.
-This data shows that sectoral employment has reached pre-pandemic levels and unemployment in the sector is fairly steady, while hires, quits and total separations have fallen slowly since early 2023.
+This data shows that sectoral employment has reached pre-pandemic levels and unemployment in the sector has increased since mid-2024, while hires, quits and total separations have fallen slowly since early 2023, and may have reached a rough equilibrium.

-Taken together, this data shows a clear, if small, loosening of the national restaurant labor market, indicating that workers are losing some power to demand high wages and exercise discretion in job choices.
+Taken together, this data shows a clear loosening of the national restaurant labor market, indicating that workers are losing some power to demand high wages and exercise discretion in job choices.

 These graphs will be updated monthly, and we will refresh our analysis to reflect changes in major labor market trends.